 What will it look like?

-We are forming the first group of students, called a cohort.
-The first experience for each cohort will be a weekend spiritual retreat.
-The focus of the retreat will be discerning a call to ministry.
-There will be a scriptural study of call – Isaiah, Jeremiah, Moses, the disciples.
+The educational experience will take place in groups of students called cohorts.
+The first experience for each cohort will be a weekend spiritual retreat, which will focus on discerning a call to ministry.
+There will be a scripture-based study of call – Isaiah, Jeremiah, Moses, the disciples.
 There will be opportunities to practice deep listening and to engage in Circles of Trust (ala Parker Palmer), a version of a Quaker clearness committee.

 Courses in the first year will likely include Basic Bible – origins, meaning, the Canon, interpretation – Hebrew scriptures in the winter/spring session and New Testament in the fall session.
-These courses will be offered online.
-The summer intensive will likely include a week-long in-depth study of a particular book of the Bible such as Ezekiel, the Gospel of John, the Psalms.
-We would like the intensive courses to be open to everyone – clergy and laity – led by some of the most gifted seminary professors today.
-During that week, there will be additional opportunities for the School’s first cohort to continue deepening their spiritual journey together.
+These courses will be offered online through an accredited university.
+A summer intensive experience will likely include a week-long, in-depth study of a particular book of the Bible such as Ezekiel, the Gospel of John, the Psalms.
+We want the intensive courses to be open to everyone – clergy and laity – led by some of the most gifted seminary professors today.
+During the summer week, there will be additional opportunities for the School’s first cohort to continue deepening their spiritual journey together.

-Through these experiences, we will help rural congregations and other small congregations in need of ministerial leadership.
-This includes our racial-ethnic congregations.
-We will emphasize the raising up of leaders from within our congregations, recognizing the gifts of the laity.
+Through these experiences, the School will help congregations in need of leadership development, including rural and small churches as well as those with diverse racial-ethnic groups.
+The educational program will emphasize cultivating leaders from within our congregations and recognizing the gifts of the laity.

-We will place an emphasis on Pro-reconciling, anti-racist approaches, seeking to understand our place in God’s diverse creation.
-We have a strong, 20-year history of providing anti-racism training in our Region.
+The School will emphasize Pro-reconciling, anti-racist approaches, seeking to understand our place in God’s diverse creation.
+We have a robust, 20-year history of providing anti-racism training in our Region.
 That tradition continues.